MayaHA2512/dash_project/docs/README.md

 ![jira-board.png](../images/jira-board.png)

-**Implementation**
+**IMPLEMENTATION**

 Here I will dicuss features I used to develop my application:

+OOP

-1. OOP - OOP composition was major to keeping my code organised as I maintained the Model and View class of which instances were created and used in the controller file (Controller.py). below are a breakdown of the classes created:
+OOP composition was major to keeping my code organised as I maintained the Model and View class of which instances were created and used in the controller file (Controller.py). below are a breakdown of the classes created:
 ![class_diagram.png](..%2Fimages%2Fclass_diagram.png)